jnewblanc/newproject/README.txt

+Title: new project #1

-This is the readme for some new project
+Desc: This is the readme for some new project

+Long Desc:
   This project is for practiciing git and github features.